rwbutler/AnimatedGradientView/README.md

 ![Example](https://github.com/rwbutler/AnimatedGradientView/raw/master/docs/images/example.gif)

-To learn more about how to use AnimatedGradientView, take a look at the [example app](./Example/), the demo over on [Appetize.io](https://appetize.io/app/ytxjjp34nxxuac0cm95rf7nbvm?device=iphonexsmax&scale=75&orientation=portrait&osVersion=12.1), or make use of the table of contents below:
+To learn more about how to use AnimatedGradientView, check out the [blog post](https://medium.com/@rwbutler/animated-gradients-on-ios-aa117551e533), take a look at the [example app](./Example/), the demo over on [Appetize.io](https://appetize.io/app/ytxjjp34nxxuac0cm95rf7nbvm?device=iphonexsmax&scale=75&orientation=portrait&osVersion=12.1), or make use of the table of contents below:

 - [Features](#features)
 - [Quickstart](#quickstart)